Libya Country Overview

 All sectors of the Libyan economy and state suffer from endemic corruption but particularly the public procurement sector and the oil industry, whilst state owned enterprises dominate their markets.
 Corruption was rampant under Gaddafi’s regime, but has significantly worsened in the post-revolution era.

-The Libyan economy has remained in recession since 2013, with GDP contracting by an estimated 8.3% in 2016 to an estimate of US$33.1 billion, although if certain conditions are met the economy is expected to rapidly grow in the near future.
+The Libyan economy has remained in recession since 2013, with GDP contracting by an estimated 1.24% in 2022 to an estimate of US$55.5 billion.

 The official currency of Libya is the Libyan Dinar.